ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 # transpose the data because in variance_stabilised_counts the rows are the variables and the columns correspond to the samples
 t_variance_stabilised_counts <- variance_stabilised_counts

+# before computing the PCA, check that samples are in rows and genes in columns
 pca_results <- mypca(t_variance_stabilised_counts),
                      center = TRUE,
                      scale = TRUE)